pyeventsourcing/eventsourcing/docs/topics/process.rst

                 print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
                 print("Max order processing time: {:.3f}s".format(max(durations)))

+In this example, there are no causal dependencies between events in different partitions.
+Causal dependencies between events in different partitions could be detected and used to synchronise the processing of partitions downstream, so that downstream processing of one partition can wait for an event to be processed in another.
+The causal dependencies could be automatically inferred by detecting the originator ID and version of aggregates as they are retrieved from the wrapped repository.
+Those events could be examined to see if they were notified in a different partitions.
+If so, the originator ID and version of the last event in each partition could be included in the notification, so that downstream can wait for the causal dependencies to be processed before processing the causally dependent notification.
+Putting causal dependencies within the same partition would allow the partition to be processed in parallel to the extent that events aren't always causally dependent on the preceding event in the notification log.
+(Causal dependencies not implemented, yet.)

-The policy's ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of partitions and the number of orders demonstrates on a machine with only a few cores (e.g. my laptop) that processing is truly concurrent both along the upstream-downstream line of the system of process applications, and across the partitions of the system.
+The policy's ``sleep(0.5)`` statements ensure each order takes at least one second to process, and varying the number of partitions and the number of orders demonstrates even on a machine with only a few cores (e.g. my laptop) that processing is truly concurrent both across the process applications, and across the partitions of the system.

-Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. partitions 0-7 on one machine, partitions 8-15 on another machine, and so on.

-Without the ``sleep(0.5)`` statements, the system with its five-step process can process about twenty-five orders per second per partition (on my laptop), approximately 40ms each, with an average processing time of approximately 200ms.
+Without the ``sleep(0.5)`` statements, the system with its five-step process can process on a small laptop about twenty-five orders per second per partition, approximately 40ms for each order, with max and average order processing times of approximately 100ms and 180ms for the five steps.

 If most business applications process less than one command per second, one system partition would probably be sufficient for most situations.
 However, to process spikes in the demand without increased latency, or if continuous usage gives ten or a hundred times more commands per second, then the number of partitions could be increased accordingly.
 Eventually with this design, the shared database would limit throughput.
 But since the operations are partitioned, the database could be scaled vertically in proportion to the number of partitions.
 (Scaling like this hasn't been tested, yet.)

+Although it isn't possible to start processes on remote hosts using Python's ``multiprocessing`` library, it is possible to run the system with e.g. partitions 0-7 on one machine, partitions 8-15 on another machine, and so on.

 The work of increasing the number of partitions, and starting new operating system processes, could be automated.
 Also, the cluster scaling could be automated, and